uweseimet/scsi2pi/README.md

 SCSI2Pi is not meant to completely replace the PiSCSI software, but only the device emulation and the tools.
 For the PiSCSI project great work is still being done on the web interface, and on supporting users in social media.<br />
 There is no SCSI2Pi support for the X68000 platform, in particular not for the host bridge (SCBR) device.
 In PiSCSI the respective code has always been in a bad shape, and nobody has been interested in testing it.
 The other PiSCSI features (and many more) are supported by SCSI2Pi - most of these I implemented anyway ;-).

-# SCSI2Pi website

-The <a href="https://www.scsi2pi.net">SCSI2Pi website</a> addresses regular users and developers, whereas the information on GitHub is rather developer-centric.
-The website also provides <a href="https://www.scsi2pi.net/en/downloads.html">regular development and release</a> packages.
-These packages contain the SCSI2Pi binaries, i.e. no time-consuming compilation is required.
-Installing SCSI2Pi on your Pi is just a matter of seconds.<br />
-The website also provides information on the <a href="https://www.scsi2pi.net/en/app.html">SCSI Control app</a> for Android.

 # Contributing to SCSI2Pi